John Christopher: Biography

 In 1966 Youd started writing science fiction for adolescents, using the name John Christopher in every case.
 The Tripods trilogy (1967–68), The Lotus Caves (1969), The Guardians (1970) and the Sword of the Spirits trilogy (1971–72) were all well received.
 He won the annual Guardian Children's Fiction Prize for The Guardians.
 In 1976 he won the Deutscher Jugendliteraturpreis, youth fiction category, for the same novel in its German translation, Die Wächter.

 In 1946 he married Joyce Fairbairn, with whom he had five children (one son and four daughters).
 He divorced in 1978, marrying Jessica Ball.

-Youd lived for many years in Rye, East Sussex but died in Bath, Somerset, on 3 February 2012 of complications from bladder cancer.
+Youd lived for many years in Rye, East Sussex and died in Bath, Somerset, on 3 February 2012, of complications from bladder cancer.

 Film and television adaptations

 The Death of Grass was adapted as a film by Cornel Wilde under its American title, No Blade of Grass (1970).
 The Tripods was partially developed into a British TV series.
 Empty World was developed into a 1987 TV movie in Germany, Leere Welt.
 The Guardians was made into a 1986 TV series in Germany, Die Wächter.
 The Lotus Caves was in development in 2007 as a film from Walden Media, to have been directed by Rpin Suwannath.
 Later, in 2013, a TV pilot based loosely on The Lotus Caves was developed by Bryan Fuller and titled High Moon.
 The pilot did not get picked up as a series, but was released on SyFy and Netflix in 2014.